 Merchant Square, Paddington, will be hosting the free London event, Flotilla, on Thursday, April 12th.
 It is a London event that depends on releasing illuminated origami boats to Regent’s Canal.
 This fleet is by the artist Steve Messam, and these 180 boats look like white paper but they sparkle with various patterns at night, giving the canal a colourful and vibrant feel.
 The Flotilla is one of the events held at Merchant Square, like yoga, meditation and film screenings.
 The nearest tube is Paddington tube and the entrance is for free.

 East London Film Festival will be bringing a wide range of film genres together to be screened, including thriller, action, adventure, drama and comedy.
 These films are both short and long and they come from different countries and some of them are the result of two countries collaborating together.
 A thirty-fifth-anniversary screening of Lizzie Borden’s thrilling feminist sci-fi ‘Born in Flames’ is scheduled along with Diane Kruger drama ‘In the Fade’, gory thriller ‘Revenge’ and Jean-Michel Basquiat doc ‘Boom for Real’ and the wrap up will be with a weekend of charity screenings at Old Spitalfields Market.
 All these will take place at various London venues from April 11th till April 29th.
-For more information about the schedule, you can check this link.

 Since we are talking cinema, there will also be Backyard Cinema screening films from zombie apocalypses to Romeo + Juliet at 12 am.
 It will take place in Mercato Metropolitano until Sunday, April 29th.
 Mission to Mars’ themed screenings will include 'Men In Black', 'E.T', 'Alien' and 'Interstellar'.
 The closest tube is Elephant and Castle and prices start from £17.50.